mohammadsilwadi/data-structures-and-algorithms/python/hashtable/README.md

-# Tree intersection
+# Left_hash
 <!-- Short summary or background information -->

 ## Challenge
 <!-- Description of the challenge -->

- Write a function called tree_intersection that takes two binary trees as parameters.
+ Write a function called left join
- Using your Hashmap implementation as a part of your algorithm, return a set of values found in both trees.
+Arguments: two hash maps
+The first parameter is a hashmap that has word strings as keys, and a synonym of the key as values.
+The second parameter is a hashmap that has word strings as keys, and antonyms of the key as values.
+Return: The returned data structure that holds the results is up to you.
+It doesn’t need to exactly match the output below, so long as it achieves the LEFT JOIN logic

 ## Approach & Efficiency